 Prepare for the meeting.
 Find the account (parcel) number on your assessment notice in the upper right hand quarter of the assessment notice.
 Use this number to view or obtain a copy of your property record from the Assessor’s office or database located on this website .
 Review the facts on the property record.
 Is the architectural style correctly listed?
 If not, a recent photo of your home will help correct the information.
 Check the living area of your home, the size of your lot, the number of bathrooms, the presence or absence of a garage or finished basement, the year built, the construction materials, the condition, and so on.

 Gather as much information as you can on similar properties in your neighborhood especially those that have recently sold.
 Ask your real estate broker for sales prices on these properties.
 Remember, only arms length transactions that completed prior to January 1st of the current year can be used.
 Use the Assessor’s maps and this website to review comparable property record forms, which should also show their appraised values.
-You may also wish to use the public computers located in the “Plat Room” room 345 in the court house.
+You may also wish to use the public computers located in the “Plat Room” room 230 in the Administration Building.
 Compare the features of these properties to the features of yours.
 A difference in features may result in a difference in values.

 The purpose of the informal review (which is not yet an appeal)— should be (1) to verify the information on your property record form, (2) to make sure you understand how your value was estimated, (3) to discover if the value is fair compared with the values of similar properties in your neighborhood, (4) to find out if you qualify for any exemptions, and (5) to be sure you understand how to file a formal appeal, if you still want to.
 Most disputes are a result of misinformation on one side or the other and are resolved in this meeting.